FUSAKLA/promruval/README.md

 docker run -it -v $PWD:/rules fusakla/promruval validate --config-file=/rules/examples/validation.yaml /rules/examples/rules.yaml
 ```

+#### Validation using live Prometheus instance
+Event though these validations are useful, they may be flaky and dangerous for the Prometheus instance.
+If you have large number of rules and run the check often the number of queries can be huge or the instance might go down and your validation
+would be flaky.

+Therefore, it's recommended to use these check as a warning and do not fail if it does not succeed.

 ### Disabling rules
 If you want to temporarily disable any of the rules for all the tested rules,